-Note: HCA/CYBH county and contracted providers determine the subclass eligibility for all foster children/youth referred for MH services
+Note: HCA/CYBH county and contracted providers determine the subclass eligibility for all foster children/youth referred for mental health services

 Pathways to Well-Being/Intensive Services Eligibility Assessment Form (Appendix A): A document used to determine whether or not a foster child/youth meets criteria for the Pathways to Well-Being subclass.
-Upon receiving a referral for services, if the HCA/CYBH Plan Coordinator (therapist) is able to answer YES to the question: "Does the child/youth have an open child welfare case?", then the Pathways to Well-Being section is completed.
+Upon receiving a referral for services, the HCA/CYBH county or contract clinician determines medical necessity and then completes the Pathways to Well-Being/Intensive Services Eligibility Assessment.
+If a youth meets the criteria listed on the eligibility assessment form and the clinician is able to answer YES to the question: "Does the child/youth have an open child welfare case?", then the Pathways to Well-Being box is marked YES.